 the series.
 But some of the other characters are pretty good - I liked the rival merchant shippers, I liked Hammund

-Chugge, a confessed murdered who is now exiled from the kingdom.
+Chugge, a confessed murderer who is now exiled from the kingdom.

 There are plenty of murders in this book.
-Medevial times were a brutal, violent time to be alive.
+Medieval times were a brutal, violent time to be alive.
 Sir Baldwin

 has been sent to Dartmouth to look for a bishop's nephew.
 While at Dartmouth, a merchant ship is towed into port - the ship

 belongs to Pyckard, one of the four rival merchants.
 Oddly, the entire crew is missing and presumably murdered, but the cargo